 Neil suffered an ankle injury in 1990 and, at age 33, was advised to retire from football.
-This wasn’t an easy decision but as his contract had expired and he had a family to support, there were pressures to move on.
+This wasn’t an easy decision but as his contract had expired and as he had a family to support, there were pressures to move on.
 He was also aware that aggravating the injury could have caused lifelong problems, which have thankfully not prevailed.

 Frank about food

 After working with his brother and in other jobs for a while, Neil started one of the first gyms in Widnes and qualified as a personal trainer.
 He later started taking an interest in foods and has developed a healthy vegan snack bar with sport in mind.
 This has developed into the Frank Bar, which has been developed by researching nutritional requirements and experimenting in his own kitchen.

 This enthusiasm for frank and honest food continues and Neil worked for a time for Frank Foods who distribute the bars.
 He is proud of the nutritional research and the resulting products.
-Nutritional tests have rated the bar very favourably compared with competitors and he is optimistic about the products’ future.
+Nutritional tests rated the bar very favourably compared with competitors.
 The name Frank developed because the aim was to be honest and ‘frank’ about the product.

 He continues to train in the gym both aerobically and with weights, but now sees long term health as his goal.
-He’s also researching an exercise programme aimed at (but not restricted to) the over 50s using interval training and high repetition weights.
-He’ had any changes professionally assessed at Liverpool John Moores University.
+He has also researched an exercise programme aimed at (but not restricted to) the over 50s using interval training and high repetition weights.
+He’s had any changes professionally assessed at Liverpool John Moores University.

 “My aim now is to be happy and healthy.
 I’m not competition-fit, that’s something else, but I’m in good health and fitness.”

 “Animal foods are absolutely unnecessary for health and fitness.
 Meat and eggs offer nothing from an energy viewpoint with carbohydrates sourced exclusively from plants.
 They do offer protein but it’s so easy to get protein from plant sources.
-I’d also be concerned about hormones and steriods being passed on via the meat and you don’t know what’s being passed from cow or chicken to milk or eggs.”
+I’d also be concerned about hormones and steroids being passed on via the meat and you don’t know what’s being passed from cow or chicken to milk or eggs.”